nsmsn/dotcom/src/slash/now.md

 I am currently:

+- hosting the [IndieWeb Carnival during June](/posts/2025-indieweb-carnival-take-two.html) (and you should contribute)!
 - working with an awesome digital experience team.
 - raising a preschooler with [Eleanor](https://eleanoraldrich.com).
 - watching and listening to the Amazin' Mets ⚾ broadcasts.